-Tips on Buying a Hammock in the Yucatan, Mexico
+Tips on Buying a Mexican Hammock

 Who knew that hammocks were so complex?
 Here in the Yucatan hammocks are a work of art, but you have to make sure to ask the right questions when you purchase a hammock, not to mention using a hammock is far more complex than I ever realized.
 It’s important to get a good quality hammock not a cheap one of the street vendors so here are some tips on buying a hammock in Mexico.

 #2.
 You should not be able to push your fingers through the body of the hammock if you are just holding the hammock in your hand and are testing how tightly woven the body is.
 I know it sounds stupid but bundle the hammock up and hold it to see if you can push your fingers through, it is a great test.

+#3.
 You also need to consider the size of the hammock.
 My first hammock lesson taught me that North Americans do not use hammocks correctly as we tend to get in them and lay from end to end creating a nasty curve that can hurt your back.
 When you get into your hammock you start by standing beside the hammock with your back to it, take the farthest side and bring it up over your shoulders like a blanket, then you pull the side closest to you under your legs and sit down like in a chair.
-Once in the hammock adjust your body so that you are lying diagonally as in a 45 degree angle so that your head and feet are supported fully.
+Once in the hammock adjust your body so that you are lying diagonally as in a 45-degree angle so that your head and feet are supported fully.

+#5.
 Don’t be dismayed when a seller asks you what size of hammock you want.
-Single sizes are around 3 feet wide and perfectly suitable for single person and for packing to go travelling.
+Single sizes are around 3 feet wide and perfectly suitable for a single person and for packing to go travelling.
 You can also buy a matrimonial size which runs to around 5 feet wide and king size which goes up to 6 feet wide.

 The best hammocks are not usually purchased from the guys wandering the Plaza Grande in Merida and probably not on the beach in Progreso either.
 But you can pick up a cheap hammock that should not cost you more than around $400 pesos (bargain hard).
 There are some good places for buying hammocks, one is the prison in Ebtun and El Aguacate in Merida.